Photo:

 Hours: Open Wednesday–Saturday, 10 a.m–4 p.m.

-Need a pony ride to go with your apple-picking?
-Then book a reservation at Lang’s Horse and Pony Farm.
+Need a pony ride to go with your day of picking flowers?
+Book a reservation at Lang’s Horse and Pony Farm.
 This sweet little spot has been offering guided trail rides to both kids and adults since 1975.
-Pony rides for ages 3–10 meander along flat paths throughout the farm, and parents can walk alongside their little riders.
+During pony rides, kids ages 3–10 meander along flat paths throughout the farm atop a gentle pony, and parents can walk alongside their little riders.
 Kids ages 8 and older can opt for trail rides throughout the forest.

-Most rides last 15–45 minutes (longer for mountain trails), and there’s an option for a lesson/trail combo for new riders.
+Most rides last 15–50 minutes (longer for mountain trails), and there’s an option for a lesson and trail combo for new riders.
 Lang’s always does a thorough job of safety training before each ride, from mounting the pony to basic commands.
-If you love Lang’s, check out their summer camps and riding lessons.

 Location: 21463 Little Mountain Rd., Mount Vernon

-He packs the space to the brim with kitschy art, memorabilia, artifacts and impressive wood carvings.
+The space is packed to the brim with kitschy art, memorabilia, artifacts and impressive wood carvings.
 Mike is friendly and will always stop to chitchat with a guest.
 He is genuinely interested in hearing every detail of someone’s Bigfoot encounter — he even keeps a journal of all the accounts.

 Location: 516 Avon Ave., Burlington

-The Children’s Museum of Skagit County is the perfect place for a rainy-day pit stop after a morning of apple picking.
+The Children’s Museum of Skagit County is the perfect place for a rainy-day pit stop.
 The museum is surprisingly large, with lots of nooks and crannies that encourage pretend play.
 Features include a play fishing boat, a Mack truck, a sweet little grocery store, a dentist’s office and a veterinary clinic.
 There’s even an architectural design firm and an old-fashioned diner.
 A smaller, enclosed play space beckons the younger-than-5 crowd (with couches for parents!).

 Location: 432 Fashion Way, Burlington